zuozhenggh/learning-library/developer-library/integration-soa-workshop/4-process-order-using-composite.md

 ## **STEP 5**: Add an Order Number sensor to the Order Process composite app

 ### Details: ###
-To complete part 1, please start <ins>**Chapter 3, page 80 to 116** </ins> of the [SOAsuite 12c tutorial.pdf](https://oradocs-prodapp.cec.ocp.oraclecloud.com/documents/fileview/D62E7C999F2BB9C78C4D8085F6EE42C20DD5FE8D98D7/_SOASuite12c_Tutorial.pdf)
+To complete step 1 to 5, please start <ins>**Chapter 3, page 80 to 116** </ins> of the [SOAsuite 12c tutorial.pdf](https://oradocs-prodapp.cec.ocp.oraclecloud.com/documents/fileview/D62E7C999F2BB9C78C4D8085F6EE42C20DD5FE8D98D7/_SOASuite12c_Tutorial.pdf)

 ## **Register Process Order app on Service Bus**
 As you have completed and tested the Process Order composite, you will register it on Service Bus to make it available for external consumers.